hafiz-kamilin/excercise_advancedDeepLearningWithTensorFlow2AndKeras/README.md

 The original source code repository can be located [here](https://github.com/PacktPublishing/Advanced-Deep-Learning-with-Keras).
 But I have modified some of the code structure to suit my own convenience (i.e. code styling, eliminating spaghetti code, comments, optimizing for my low end hardware, etc).

+After I have completed this book, this repo will be changed to a public archive (no more future update).

 ## Chapters

 ### [1 - Introduction](source/ch01)